tidymass/masscleaner/README.md

 ## **Citation**

-If you use `metflow2` in you publication, please cite this publication:
+If you use `masscleaner` in you publication, please cite this publication:

 X Shen, ZJ Zhu - Bioinformatics (Oxford, England), 2019, MetFlow: An interactive and integrated workflow for metabolomics data cleaning and